 I did some work in 2010 to correct figures for the overall volume of poetry publications in the period 1960-97, offered on this website.
 The work was based on spreadsheets with long lists of names.
 There are three values which the spreadsheet exercise is there to correct.
 One of these, the curve of the male/female ratio, is not controversial, fairly secure, and does not require exhausting scrutiny.
 The other two are less secure.
-They are the figure of circa 7000 for poets publishing in the period, and the count of roughly 2000 underground poets within that figure.
+They are the figure of circa 7000 for poets publishing in the period, and the count of roughly 1400 underground poets (corrected from 2000) within that figure.
 I have been doing some work to check these and confidence is hard to obtain.

-I discovered that for three years in the 1970s there was an annual issue of Poet’s Yearbook, a publication which on the basis of returns from over 900 publishers issued a list of all poetry publications for that year (from June to June).
+I discovered that for four years in the 1970s there was an annual issue of Poet’s Yearbook, a publication which on the basis of returns from over 900 publishers issued a list of all poetry publications for that year (from June to June).
 The first result from this was that the annual listings produced by the Poetry Book Society were hopelessly incomplete.

 Using this excellent new source (PY), I typed up lists of poets publishing in successive years, 1976 and 1977, and by matching these derived a count of the overlap between the two years.
 106 poets recurred between 1976 and 1977, out of 628 in the first year.
 So in theory the whole list would recur over 6 years.
 So a count of the total pool at that point is 6x628 which is 3768, less the 628 double appearances, so 3050.
-This would be the ‘model’ total pool of poets active in that time.
+This would be the ‘model’ total pool of poets publishing in that time.
 Assumptions about the length of a working life would allow us to scale this up to the whole 40 year period - e.g. double 3050 or 2.4 times 3050 (depending on the assumption used).

 Some poets born in the 1880s were still publishing in 1960 and 1961.
 Some poets were publishing for the very first time in 1997.
 We have to consider poets entering and leaving the pool in order to get at the count for all poets active in the period 1960-97.
 Assume the pool arrives in 40 exactly equal annual cohorts and each cohort leaves after exactly 40 years.
 This means that the pool in 1977 includes exactly 20 cohorts and therefore the set of poets active in the whole period is double the pool active in 1977.
 Therefore this count for the whole period is 3050x2, equals 6100.

-This is an idealisation because the cohort entering in 1960 was certainly much smaller than the cohort entering in 1975.
+This is an idealisation, because the cohort entering in 1960 was certainly much smaller than the cohort entering in 1975.
 On balance this means 6100 is an overestimate and so the total in this model would be less than 6100, perhaps between 5000 and 5500.
 The 40 cohorts are all of different sizes and they probably increased in steps from 1960 onward.
 If we adjust the multiplier to 1.6x 3050 we get a count of 4875 poets.